 Most football fans have heard of the famous Washington offensive line of the 1980’s called The Hogs, but how did the unit get their name?

 It all started at the Redskins 1982 training camp.
-Joe Bugel was working with his line, a 'chunky' bunch, and wanting them to hit the blocking sheds, he said, "Okay, you Hogs, let's get running down there."
-That's really all there was to it.
+Joe Bugel was working with his line, a ‘chunky’ bunch, and wanting them to hit the blocking sheds, he said, “Okay, you Hogs, let’s get running down there.”
+That’s really all there was to it.
 The guys embraced the nickname and the monnicker stuck.
-T-shirts were made up with razorback hogs on them, and The Hogs were required to wear the shirts one day each week, or pay a $5 fine to Joe Bugel's Hog Feast fund.
+T-shirts were made up with razorback hogs on them; the t-shirts would become a badge of honor.

 Starke (1973-1984) was the senior member of the squad, having joined Washington in 1972.The rest of the Hogs were relatively new to the team.
 Bostic (1980-1993) was signed as a long snapper in 1980 after being cut by the Eagles, but was starting at center by the beginning of the 1981 season.
 He was joined in 1981 by two rookie guards, May (1981-1989) and Grimm (1981-1991).
 Both May and Grimm were drafted out of Pittsburgh in the 1st and 3rd round respectively (20th & 69th overall).